unified-hmi/remote-virtio-gpu/README.md

 rvgpu-renderer -b 1280x720@0,0 -p 55667
 ```

-This command will create a weston window.
-Launching rvgpu-proxy will make the rvgpu-renderer create nested subwindow.
+This command will create a `weston` window, and within that environment, `rvgpu-renderer` will generate its own window on top.
-The script does not require the window system uses Wayland protocol,
-so it could be run under X Window system.
+If your system does not natively support the Wayland protocol, you can use `weston` as an alternative to enable `rvgpu-renderer` to run on window systems like the X Window System or others.

 ## Run rvgpu-proxy